CMU-313/CMU-313.github.io/docs/syllabus.md

 ## Regrades
 Regrade requests can be submitted via Gradescope.
 The regrade period is open for one week after grades have been released for a particular assignment.
 ## Late Work Policy
 ### Participation
 Participation points in this class are earned through a series of pre-lecture reading assignments, lecture activities, and recitations.
-To accommodate for life's uncertainties (e.g. health issues, scheduling conflicts), at the end of the semester, we will drop the lowest 10% of scores to calculate your participation grade.
-In other words, acquiring 90% of the available points will give you 100% in this category.
+To accommodate for life’s uncertainties (e.g. health issues, scheduling conflicts), at the end of the semester, we will drop the lowest 10% of scores to calculate your participation grade.
+In other words, **acquiring 90% of the available points will give you 100% in this category.** The amount of points available varies from semester to semester; generally 10% would be equivalent to 3 ~ 4 lectures or recitations.

 There will be **no make-ups** for participation points, but you are strongly encouraged to come to office hours to learn or review the materials that you may have missed.

 If you find yourself in a situation that calls for an extended absence, please have your academic advisor reach out to the instructors, and they will work to find a solution on a case by case basis.
 ### Projects
 Late work will receive feedback but no credit.
-Due to heavy emphasis on planning & teamwork in this course there are no late days; we expect coordination and communication with your teammates.
+Due to heavy emphasis on planning & teamwork in this course there are no late days; we expect that you **anticipate unexpected events in your planning**, and coordinate with your teammates when they arise.
 Exceptions to this policy will be made only in extraordinary circumstances, almost always involving a family or medical emergency, with your academic advisor or the Dean of Student Affairs requesting the exception on your behalf.

 ## Time Management
 This is a 12-unit course, and it is our intention to manage it so that you spend close to 12 hours a week on the course, on average.
 In general, 4 hours/week will be spent in lectures & recitation and 8 hours on readings and projects.
 Notice that most projects are done in groups, so please account for the overhead and decreased time flexibility that comes with group work.
 Throughout the semester, please feel free to give the course staff feedback on how much time the course is taking for you.